 I couldn’t fault the Kathmandu tent it for doing the job & held up to a good soaking on the grassy boggy ground up in Cairns.

-Looked like new when I returned home except for some staining red Australian dirt on the Bone colored fly.
+Looked like new when I returned home except for some staining red Australian dirt on the Bone coloured fly.

 Plenty of room for one person.
 Head height to sit up and move around freely (97cm at maximum height but is a sloping ceiling).